ardelvecchio/UnityHelios/README.md

 Once the OBJ file or XML file has been created, they can be read by the program and the models can be loaded.

-OBJ models can be loaded with radation applied to get following model:
+OBJ models can be loaded with radation applied to get following model: The scale is draw to apply the radiation to the tree, and the tree is rotated upon the axis shown in the red circle, in this case the 'Y' axis.

 ![SpinningTree](https://user-images.githubusercontent.com/81535423/183919368-8dfa26e0-ba79-4c4f-90db-bdd2a439fdf9.gif)